louishenrifranc/Tensorflow-Cheatsheet/README.md

 ### Collecting variables in the graph
 To collect and retrieve values associated with a Graph, it is possible to get them with GraphKeys.
 Variables are automatically placed in collections.
 Here are the main collections used: For example ```GLOBAL_VARIABLE```, or ```MODEL_VARIABLE```, or ```TRAINABLE_VARIABLE```, ```QUEUE_RUNNERS```, or even more specifically the ```WEIGHTS```, ```BIASES```, or ```ACTIVATIONS```.

 * You can get the name of all variables that have not been initialized by passing a list of Variable to the function ```tf.report_uninitialized_variables(list_var).
-It returns a list of names of uninitialised variables
+It returns the list of uninitialised variables

 ### Split training variables between two neural network.
-An example for GAN
+An example with GAN architecture
 IN GANs, there are two neural network: the Generator and the Discriminator.
 Each one have their own loss, but only the discriminator updated all weights.
 The Generator updates only its own weights.
 For this, we need to use different scope (or use Sonnet, see bottom): one "generator" scope, and one "discriminator" scope, where all the necessary weight will be instanciated.
 1. First you need to retrieve all trainable variable with ```train_variables = tf.train_variables()```
 2. Then you split the training variable in two lists: